-2 – Waterproof connectorized cables , 6 foot, 4-wire, 18 gauge, with stubs
+2 – Waterproof connectorized cables, 6 foot, with stubs, or 12-foot cable soldered as needed; 4-wire, 18 gauge,

 1 – Cable, 8 foot, 6-conductor, 22 gauge, stranded